 The hormone vaginal ring is placed in the vagina for 3 weeks.
 This gives you continuous birth control for the month.
 On the first day of the fourth week, you remove the ring.
 You then have a menstrual period.
 The exact position of the ring in the vagina is not critical for the ring to work.

-Author: Healthwise Staff Sarah A. Marshall, MD - Family Medicine Adam Husney, MD - Family Medicine Kathleen Romito, MD - Family Medicine Rebecca S. Uranga, MD - Obstetrics and Gynecology
+Author: Healthwise Staff Medical Review: Sarah Marshall MD - Family Medicine Adam Husney MD - Family Medicine Kathleen Romito MD - Family Medicine Rebecca Sue Uranga MD - Obstetrics and Gynecology